 I went back into denial, nope, this was Braxton hicks, had to be.
 Stronger than most women get them sure, but it couldn’t possibly be labor.
 After all, I felt happy, excited even.
 Not the pain I expected.

 At the same point, I remember thinking of how grateful I was that I had my doula with me.
 She was supportive, and even sent my husband to get me Gravol and Poweraid at one point, and at another, she sent him to go sleep on the couch because he was tired and annoying me.

-At some point I started to feel pressure in my low back, my doula jumped in and started pressing on my back in just the right spot to not only reduce the pressure but it seemed to stimulate a relaxation response in my body.
+At some point I started to feel pressure in my low back, my doula jumped in and started counter pressure on my back in just the right spot to not only reduce the pressure but it seemed to stimulate a relaxation response in my body.
 I nearly fell asleep during this time.
 I would watch as my belly pulled in and up then pushed down on its self and felt the weight of my doula on my back.
 I was fascinated but sleepy and rested as I could.

 Around 3:30 pm we had reached the midwife’s pre-requisite 4-1-1 status and called in for instructions.
 There was a flurry of activity as Mr. B. got the van out of the garage and ready to go.
 The “hospital bag” was grabbed and I was unceremoniously ushered out the door into the passenger seat.

 I swear Mr. B. hit EVERY SINGLE POT HOLE he could find on the way there… I believe someone made a joke about the baby getting “bounced out” before we arrived at the birth center, and I may have responded with a comment about violence being done to the said joker.
 But I don’t remember all the details.